-In addition to new plus-size specific labels, there has also been a number of rising brands that offer a wider range of options.
+In addition to new plus-size specific labels, there have also been a number of rising brands that offer a wider range of options than once deemed standard.
 Some newcomers, such as Coyan and Almost There, offer extended sizing up to 5X.
 To check out eight luxe plus-size and size-inclusive labels that fashion girls are loving, keep scrolling below.
 You'll want to have them all on your radar as they are only going to get more popular.

 We only include products that have been independently selected by TZR's editorial team.
 However, we may receive a portion of sales if you purchase a product through a link in this article.